luebking/qiq/README.md

 ## Hmmm… so you talked a lot about input and there's also some output, but…
 Qiq comes with a notification daemon implementing https://xdg.pages.freedesktop.org/xdg-specs/notification/ (plus extra) and can also act as notification client, so you can run `qiq notify SNAFU timeout=5s` in a script.
-This is first because these things are useful and second because qiq can then manage your notifications and leverage the thing for some magic.
+This is firstly, because these things are useful and secondly, because qiq can then manage your notifications and rely on the thing for some magic:

-**Firstly** you have some status indicators, because you care about that information, right?
+* You have some status indicators, because you care about that information, right?
 And sometimes you might care extra special, because the value reached a critical level.
 Well, you can define that and since qiq is monitoring the device anyway, it will send you a notification when crossing thresholds.

-**Secondly** there's an important.
+* Then there's an important.
 Really important! thing that's essentially part of every desktop, but usually stuck on your monitor or so.
 Qiq has a notebook where you can just take short notes for stuff you need to remember this week… or so.
 But here it's also a simple calendar, so if your note starts with something that looks like a date, qiq will notify you at that date about that note that you otherwise would have forgottom and remembered one day too late.

-> There shall, in that time, be rumors of things going astray, erm, and there shall be a great confusion as to where things really are, and nobody will really
-> know where lieth those little things wi-- with the sort of raffia work base that has an attachment.
-At this time, a friend shall lose his friend's hammer and
-> the young shall not know where lieth the things possessed by their fathers that their fathers put there only just the night before, about eight o'clock.
+## Sold!
+How do I configure and use it?
+Usage isn't complicated, most happens automagically.
+You type, you hit enter or click an item, done.
+`Escape` is your general way out of the situation, `ctrl+click` allows you to collect items, `ctrl+r` is the command history, `ctrl+n` your notification log and `ctrl+t` the todo list.
+As long as there's no input, `tab` will cycle through the restt of the interface - if you ever need it.

+The configuration is done with a single config file, there's an annotated example [in the documentation](https://raw.githubusercontent.com/luebking/qiq/refs/heads/main/doc/qiq.conf)

+### I don't like the colors in the screenshot
+The userface can be styled with css, an example can be also found [in the documentation](https://raw.githubusercontent.com/luebking/qiq/refs/heads/main/doc/default.css)